-Wistaria & Milford Surgeries will be opening the Iris Suite and start using triage software called Klinik from 13/6/22.
-We are doing this because we realise how difficult it has been to access appointments and have been looking for potential solutions to improve the care we can offer.
-See the video and article below for more detail.
+The quickest and easiest way to get an appointment at Wistaria & Milford Surgeries is via our online system called KLINIK.
+Then click the PURPLE continue button.
+We have implemented this system as we realise how difficult it has become to access appointments and have been looking for potential solutions to improve the care we can offer.

 What is the Iris Suite?